Connect a Next.js application to Neon

 Create a Next.js project if you do not have one.
 For instructions, see Create a Next.js App, in the Vercel documentation.

-You can find all of the connection details listed above in the Connection Details widget on the Neon Dashboard.
+.env file to your project directory and add your Neon connection string to it.
+You can find the connection string for your database in the Connection Details widget on the Neon Dashboard.
 For more information, see Connect from any application.
-If you have misplaced your password, see Reset a password.